mapmaker-workshop-tools/.github/profile/README.md

 - Our [Status page](https://status.mapmaker.nl) -- Is our server up or down

 ## Learn more
-### Getting started
 There are 3 ways on how you can use Mapmaker:
 1. You can request a workshop through us, and we'll make sure you have everything you need to reach your goals.
 Drop us a line  [here](https://mapmaker.nl/contact)
-2. You download our materials and host your own workshop, or run the online platform on your own servers.
+2. You download our workshop materials and host your own workshop, or run the online platform on your own servers.
 3. You're a experience trainer and would like to use our tools to use in your workshops.
 Let's get in [touch](https://mapmaker.nl/contact) and we'll help you get set up